NullVoxPopuli/ember-resources/DOCS.md

 #### Reactivity

-function-based resources are _implicitly_ reactive, in that there is no ceramony required by the consumer to make them reactive or update in response to changes in reactive source-data.
+Function-based resources are _implicitly_ reactive, in that there is no ceremony required by the consumer to make them reactive or update in response to changes in reactive source-data.

 For example, consider a resource that doubles a number (this is over engineered, and you wouldn't want a resource for doubling a number)